strangeproblem/strangeproblem.github.io/thoughts.md

 Therefore, it is useful for us to define our inherent goals.
 We are answering the question:  What is good *in and of itself*, not just because it is in the service of another goal?

-I propose the following are everyone's inherent goals:
+I propose the following are inherent goals:

 * To achieve happiness for yourself.
-This entails surviving comfortably.
+(This includes surviving comfortably.)
 * To achieve happiness for other people.
 * To connect with other people.
 This means hearing and understanding their life stories, and having them understand your life story.
 * To know truth and knowledge.
 To understand what's going on in the world and how the universe works.